AdobeDocs/marketo.pt-BR/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md

 O Marketo precisa do URL do Serviço da Organização para sincronizar com as instâncias locais do Dynamics.
 Veja como encontrá-lo no Dynamics.

 1. Faça logon no Dynamics.
-Clique no ícone Configurações e selecione Configurações **** avançadas.
+Clique no ícone Configurações e selecione **Configurações avançadas**.

    ![](assets/one.png)